 Immigration emerged early in this election cycle as a hot button issue, and Donald Trump owned it almost as soon as he entered the race.
 It’s fair to say that no other issue contributed as mightily to Trump’s campaign for the Republican nomination for president.
 Along the way, he expanded his focus on building a wall along the U.S.-Mexican border to a suspension of Muslim immigration and mass deportations.
 Those promises have dominated the campaign, but there are other pressing aspects of immigration that also need addressing.

-[Note: Both of Trump’s stances have been controversial althought popular with a segment of the public.
-Support for the wall has been declining since first proposed; as of January 2018, the majority of Americans oppose the building of a border wall.
+[Note: Both of Trump’s campaign stances have been controversial although popular with a segment of the U.S. public.
+Support for the wall has been declining, however, since first proposed; as of January 2018, the majority of Americans oppose building a border wall.
 A CBS News Poll from the same time found that "nearly nine in 10 Americans (87 percent) favor allowing young immigrants who entered the U.S. illegally as children to remain in the U.S. – a policy known as the .
 This is a view that spans partisan lines."]

 Immigration, Crime, and Terrorism

 The negative attitudes toward immigrants have many roots.
 The economy and “job stealing” have often ranked high on the list of grievances, but several studies — including one just released by the National Academy of Sciences — demonstrate that immigrants of all kinds boost the U.S. economy overall and hurt few if any native-born Americans.
 What mobilizes anti-immigrant attitudes most are the widespread use of Spanish, the prospect of “illegals” being granted U.S. citizenship, and the seemingly growing threat of crime and terrorism by immigrants.